Graze-Lab/SDE-of-species/A.README.md

 4. Generate Plot for the Gene

 #### Optional

+**Students will choose a single gene *(For example, SYMBOL == "Gs1")* by symbol and they will able to see the gene expression of the gene within and across two Drosophila species.**

 * Change Gene Symbol in **STEP4**
 **Step4: Choose Your Gene and Replace in the SYMBOL == "Gs1"**